tiffanyts/learning/Languages/KR_Resources.md

 * Sogang Korean Language series (Textbooks).
 Builds foundations on speaking (dialogue) and everyday Korean, before more formal grammar.
 * Intermediate College Korean (Web-based Textbook with audio) (PDF). http://www.language.berkeley.edu/korean/10/index.htm Good for traditional, structured, and challenging material for intermediate learners.
-* Cyber University of Korea (Video Lecture series) (CUK) http://korean.cuk.edu/en/courses Great for more audio-visual learning, at a pace that helps beginners get comfortable with more complex sentence structures commonly used in daily conversation.
+* Cyber University of Korea (Video Lecture series; also on Youtube) (CUK) http://korean.cuk.edu/en/courses Great for more audio-visual learning, at a pace that helps beginners get comfortable with more complex sentence structures commonly used in daily conversation.

 ## Supplementary Resources